COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: The catalog of galaxies and galaxy groups

 AMICO is a linear optimal matched filter that detects clusters and groups in photometric galaxy catalogs using the galaxy position, photometric redshift, and an additional galaxy property (in the simplest case), such as the magnitude in a reference band.
-The filtering process produces an estimate of the cluster amplitude for each pixel of the analyzed three-dimensional space of sky coordinates and redshifts.
-Then, it selects the candidates at the peaks in the amplitude map with the highest signal-to-noise ratio ($S/N$).
+During the detection process, AMICO produces estimates of amplitude for each pixel of the analyzed three-dimensional space of sky coordinates and redshifts.
+The amplitude is the result of the convolution of the data with an optimal filter (for details, we refer the reader to \citealt{bellagamba_amico_2018} and \citealt{maturi_amico_2019}).
+Subsequently, the algorithm selects the candidates at the peaks in the amplitude map with the highest signal-to-noise ratio ($S/N$).
 After each selection, it assigns member galaxies to the cluster/group candidate by attributing a membership probability that depends on the galaxy properties, i.e., the magnitude and the redshift.
 Finally, AMICO uses this information to remove the signal of the detected object from the map, allowing easier detection of blended systems \citep[for details, see][]{bellagamba_amico_2018,maturi_amico_2019}.
 Each AMICO run returns a list of candidates with their respective lists of member galaxies, each with its association probability.

 The COSMOS-Web group catalog was retrieved by applying AMICO to COSMOS2025.
 The group search was performed using the galaxy position, photo-$z$ distribution, and magnitude in a reference band, the NIRCam F150W band, extending to magnitude 27.3, making it the deepest AMICO application to date.
 The catalog includes 1678 group and protocluster core candidates in the COSMOS-Web field up to $z=3.7$, with $S/N>6.0$, and richness ($\lambda_\star$) cut at a minimum value of 2 and reaching up to $\sim 80$.
 More than 500 groups have their redshift confirmed by assigning spectroscopic counterparts \citep{toni_cosmos-web_2025}.